By: Carmen Willings

 The student can water and care for the classroom or school plants including weeding the class or school garden.

 Attach a tennis ball to the end of a pole.
 Have the student walk along the hall or in the gym scanning for shoe marks to rub out.
 This is a great activity for visual scanning and eye-hand coordination!

 The student can wipe down the table, and give each peer a plate, napkin, cup, spoon, and fork.
 Teach students to clean the table in a systematic pattern, wiping up and down and back and forth.

-Students can empty little trash cans into larger trash can; help pull out trash bag and tie it up take the trash bag out to the larger container; take trash bag to the curb.
+Students can empty little trash cans into a larger trash can; help pull out a trash bag and tie it up and take the trash bag out to the larger container; take trash bag to the curb.

 Job Tasks for Jobs, Career & Life Recorded Presentation

 Do you struggle to find activities to use with students with mild to moderate disabilities in addition to visual impairments or blindness to prepare them for jobs and provide functional literacy activities?
 I love these activities that I developed specifically for this population.
 In this presentation I share what I feel are the important reasons for using job tasks and share activities that you can take away to create job tasks for your students to help them build skillful hands, assemble kits and follow directions while building functional literacy skills.
 These activities use real materials, are age neutral, and can be easily modified to meet the unique learning needs of each student.
 This presentation is packed full of activities you can begin using immediately with your students!

 To receive a certificate of completion for 1 contact hour, complete the short survey on Google Forms.
 If you have any accessibility issues with the form, please don't hesitate to let me know and we can make other arrangements.

 Presentations are recorded PowerPoint presentations in an MP4 file.
 Please note that the presentation pages are closed member pages available to individuals who have purchase access to the presentation.